This document in the Google Cloud Architecture Framework provides best practices to organize and manage your resources in Google Cloud.

 Use folders, subfolders, and projects to separate resources from each other to reflect data governance policies within your organization.
 For example, you can use a combination of folders and projects to separate financial, human resources, and engineering.

 Use projects to group resources that share the same trust boundary.
 For example, resources for the same product or microservice can belong to the same project.
-For more information, see Specify your project structure.
+For more information, see Decide a resource hierarchy for your Google Cloud landing zone.

 Use tags and labels at the outset of your project